What’s New?

 • While Fluid Flux represents a significant advancement for the game industry, it also introduces additional challenges.
 Controlling and adjusting simulations can be demanding; sometimes, a single parameter change can alter the fluid flow across an entire map.

 • The Fluid Flux simulation is based on the Shallow Water Equations (SWE).
-Simulation is calculated in 2D on heightfield mesh, meaning all obstacles are rendered to heightmap using top-down projection.
+It is calculated in 2D on a heightfield mesh, meaning all obstacles are rendered to a heightmap using top-down projection.
 Fluid can not be simulated in caves.
-However, it is possible to make the algorithm ignore particular objects, such as bridges, so they do not interfere with the simulation.
+However, the algorithm can ignore particular objects, such as bridges, so they do not interfere with the simulation.

 • Scalability is a real problem.